Rui77322/IT250113-Rui/Flowers.md

-My favorite flower is the rose.
+My favorite flower is the rose,especilly the red one.

 I also like the tulip.